jinyaling/jinyaling.github.io/research.md

 &nbsp;
 ## Work in Progress
- - **Local Government Financing Vehicle and China Land Market**, with Hong Ru, Endong Yang, and Kunru Zou
- - **Paid Family Leave and Financial Analysts**, with Huifang Yin, and Wenrui Zhang
+ - **Paid Family Leave and Financial Analysts**, with Yanyan Guo, Huifang Yin, and Wenrui Zhang